gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 - Incorrect information has been given
 - The information given within the time limit is incomplete
-- The response does not fulfill all requirements specific to the Question Type
+- The response does not fulfill all requirements specific to the question type

 **Error**
-: An Incorrect answer is also known as an error
+: An incorrect answer is also known as an error

 **Err Out**
 : 3 errors by the same quizzer in the same quiz